laschuet/ClusteringPrototypesCriticisms.jl/README.md

 [![][action-img]][action-url]
 [![][codecov-img]][codecov-url]

-A Julia package for computing prototypes and criticisms.
+A Julia package for computing clustering prototypes and criticisms.

-Currently, there is a focus on finding prototypes and criticisms in clusterings.
-Nonetheless, this package can also be used to find prototypes and criticisms in data sets.
-In this case, the data set needs to be clustered first.
-However, there are also other methods implemented that work without clustering at all.

 In particular, we currently support the selection of prototypes and criticisms with the following methods: